 A report on the extent of moisture damage repair work in residential buildings

-In Finland, 400 million euros are used annually to repair moisture damage in residential buildings.
-VTT and Tampere University of Applied Sciences TAMK investigated the extent of moisture damage repair work in residential buildings as part of Need for repair of a residential building in Finland - research.
+VTT and Tampere University of Applied Sciences TAMK have investigated the scope of moisture damage repair work in residential buildings as part of Need for repair of a residential building in Finland - research.

 A key point in the report is that moisture damage is not only a problem for certain high-risk buildings or structures.
 Any residential building can be damaged if care and maintenance are neglected.
 With good care, maintenance and proper use, a significant part of moisture damage can be prevented or the consequences of the damage can be reduced.

-The most numerous causes of moisture damage were broken pipes and leaking joints between equipment or furniture and pipes.
-Second, the most damage was caused by incorrect structures, such as missing waterproofing, underlayment, drainage, or soil material preventing the rise of capillary water in the subsoil.
-The median costs are almost independent of the building type, so moisture damage would seem to be more apartment-specific than building-specific.
+The most common causes of moisture damage were pipe bursts and leaking joints between equipment or furniture and pipes.
+The second most common cause of damage was faulty structures, such as missing waterproofing, underlayment, drainage or soil that prevents the rise of capillary water in the subfloor.

 Several problems due to structural solutions and materials have been identified and addressed through new regulations, training and communication.
 In these respects, the occurrence of new, serious and structural moisture damage is reduced.